James Broun-Ramsay, 1st Marquess of Dalhousie: Governor-General of India

 In 1849, under Dalhousie's command, the British captured the princely state of Punjab.
 In the process he captured the famous Koh-i-Noor diamond from the twelve-year old Punjabi Maharaja Duleep Singh.
 According to usual practise the treasury of Duleep Singh was considered war booty and Duleep Singh was forced to hand over the diamond.
 The Koh-i-Noor diamond was presented to Queen Victoria and displayed in 1851 and at the Dublin Exhibition in 1853 and the World's Fair in London in 1862.
-The diamond features in a number of, often contradictory ways.
-It was afterall war booty and old-fashioned plunder imperialism (Kinsey D.C.
-2009, 392).
-In 1858 and 1882 Duleep Singh, at that time living in England, reclaimed the Koh-i-Noor diamond arguing that it has been taken unjustly and without compensation.

 He also commanded the Second Burmese War in 1852, resulting in the capture of parts of Burma.
 Under his reign, the British implemented the policy of 'lapse and annexation' which ensured that if a king did not have any sons for a natural heir, the kingdom would be annexed to the British Empire.
 Using this policy, the British annexed some of the princely states.
 The annexation of Awadh made Dalhousie very unpopular in the region.
 This and other callous actions of the governor-general created bitter feelings among the Indian soldiers in the British Army, which finally led to the Indian Rebellion of 1857.
 Dalhousie and the British called this uprising the 'Sepoy mutiny' – Sepoy being the common term for native Indian soldiers in British service.
 Dalhousie was an able administrator, though forceful and tough.
 His contribution in the development of communication — railways, roads, postal and telegraph services — contributed to the modernization and unity of India.
 His notable achievement was the creation of modern, centralized states.